gxiaokun/scop/TimelineCronQ-R_repair_code/README.md

 }
 ```

-The question text and answer depend on the union of the two explicitly mentioned event intervals.
-Such records are therefore relabeled as `medium` before level balancing and final resplitting.
+The question and answer depend on the union of the two explicitly mentioned event intervals.
+These records are therefore relabeled as `medium` before balancing and resplitting.

 Outputs: